 McGill University’s Desautels Faculty of Management

 Where was the last place you worked before enrolling in business school?
-I worked at Zimmer Biomet, as a Senior System Designer.
+I worked at Taylor Engineering, as a Practice Area Leader.

 Where did you intern during the summer of 2021?
-I interned as a Senior Strategy Consultant at Monitor Deloitte, in Toronto.
+My internship was at British Columbia Investment Management Corporation, in Victoria, BC.

 Where will you be working after graduation?
-I will be returning to Zimmer Biomet, as a Senior Product Manager.
+I’ll be joining TD as a Manager in their 2-year graduate leadership program.

 Community Work and Leadership Roles in Business School:

 - VP of Finance, Desautels Graduate Student Society (DGSS)

 - VP of Finance, McGill Case Consulting Competition Association (MCCA)